The Dodgers Should Do Another Trade With The White Sox In Order To Bolster Their 2017 Roster

 To Subscribe and listen daily to ‘Our Lead Personality’ Sully’s 20 Minutes Daily (every day since Oct.24, 2012) Podcast click here.
 Guaranteed listening to the Sully Baseball Daily Podcast will be the best time you invest in online!

 Posted on December 11, 2016, in MLB Trades, The Rest: Everything Baseball and tagged andre ethier, Andrew Toles, Austin Barnes, brett lawrie, Brock Stewart, bryce harper, chase utley, chicago white soz, cincinnati reds, clayton kershaw, cody bellinger, corey seager, david robertson, Frankie Montas, howie kendrick, Joc Pederson, jordan sheffield, Jose DeLeon, Jose Peraza, Julio Urias, justin turner, kenley jansen, Luis Verdugo, Micah Johnson, michael brantley, rich hill, rick hahn, Scott Schebler, scott van slyke, todd frazier, trayce thompson, yadier alvarez, yasiel puig.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on The Dodgers Should Do Another Trade With The White Sox In Order To Bolster Their 2017 Roster.